cbmi-uthsc/feverPrediction/README.md

 ### Model Development

-We have tested our model on differnt models, some of them are Temporal Convolutional Networks, Logistic Regression, Random Forest and Xgboost.
+We have tested our model on different models, some of them are Temporal Convolutional Networks, Logistic Regression, Random Forest and Xgboost.
 The data is first partitioned into the train (80%) and test (20%) datasets and then trained on the models mentioned above.
 Metrics like Score, F1 score and AUROC were calculated.
 We have got best result from Temporal Convolutional Networks.

 ## Code Description
 <b><i>NOTE: All the required pyhton scripts are in Final Code folder.
 And before using any of the python scripts listed in this project, make sure the data is formatted according the eICU schema.
 Only then, will it work as intended.</i></b>